sumitraut7/satelliteimage-3d-scene-reconstruction/README.md

 - Multi-temporal images improve coverage but suffer from inconsistency.
 - 3D-enabled images yield best structure with minimal error.
-- Monocular depth maps can extend COLMAP outputs when hardware is limited.

 ## 🚧 Challenges